Campion School, Mumbai: School organisations

-Since 2016, the junior school (standards 1 to 5) has different names and colors for the houses.
-The names are Gandhi, Raman, Nehru and Tagore and the respective colors are orange, purple, green, and white.

 The School Council is a body established to put into practice the aims and objectives of the house system.
 The Council is made up of the School Captain and his Assistant, the House Prefects and their Assistants, the Leaders, the Class Monitor of the upper classes, and representatives of activities and organisations.
 It serves as an advisory body to the administration.